-- If you are a woman who could become pregnant, you must have a pregnancy test performed by a healthcare professional within 7 days of starting your treatment with Erivedge. - As a patient you must review and sign the Erivedge Verification of Counselling Form with your prescriber.
+- If you are a woman who could become pregnant, you must have a pregnancy test performed by a healthcare professional within a maximum of 7 days of starting your treatment with Erivedge. - As a patient you must review and sign the Erivedge Verification of Counselling Form with your prescriber.